 The work at the museum will be supplemented with afternoon classes, focusing on pottery and various clay finds.
 Students will be provided with necessary information on the main Greek pottery production centers, the clay, the shapes, uses and dissemination of Greek ceramics.
 The discussions will be adapted to the nature of the finds processed at the museum.

 This course requires a minimum enrollment of 10, with a maximum enrollment of 22.

 Currently registered undergraduates majoring in relevant subjects will receive priority, as will applicants with a B+ average or above.
 The nature of the course is primarily introductory, but students with a stronger background in archaeology will have the opportunity to do more advanced work.

 60 contact hours

-The course starts on the island of Antiparos and ends on the island of Paros.
-Participants should arrange to arrive on Antiparos by 1:30pm on Monday, May 23.
-At the end of the course participants should allow themselves time to return from Paros to Athens and should not plan to fly out of Greece earlier than Saturday, June 18.
+The course starts and ends on the island of Paros.
+Participants should arrange to arrive on Paros by 12:00 noon on Monday, June 26, in order to reach Antiparos by 1:30 p.m.
+At the end of the course participants should allow themselves time to return from Paros to Athens and should not plan to fly out of Greece earlier than Sunday, July 23.